 The layout and routing, outside of a few holes, is still in line with what you expect at a lot of older Central Valley courses.
 The terrain is flat, the course runs back and forth with tree-lined fairways, etc. However, unlike Sunnyside, Visalia incorporates some serious doglegs and it brings water into play on several “signature” holes that definitely help it stand out.

-The first that will really jump out at you is the 7th, which reminded me somewhat of the (speaking of Desmond Muirhead) “island fairway” hole at The Sinatra (formerly Desert Island) in my new town of Rancho Mirage.
+The first hole that will really jump out at you is the 7th, which reminded me somewhat of the (speaking of Desmond Muirhead) “island fairway” hole at The Sinatra (formerly Desert Island) in my new hometown of Rancho Mirage.
 The 7th at Visalia is almost a mirror-image.
 A massive water hazard stands directly between you and the green on this par-4.
 The fairway actually sits well off to the right and you have to decide how much you want to try and bite off on your tee shot.
 For many, it will definitely be less than driver.
 That’s because there is a creek that cuts across between the main fairway and the green.
 If you hit a safe drive, this hole presents a very good scoring opportunity.
 If you are out of position, it could get ugly!

 The 7th is followed immediately by the 8th, which is a nice par-3 over water.
 However, the signature par-3 actually comes later on the 16th hole.
 It is a beauty with a rock wall lining the hazard up by the green, some nice bunkering and a big oak tree guarding the left side of the green.